...about your utility bill from the City of Raleigh

-Water leak adjustments must be requested by contacting the Utility Billing Division and must be accompanied by a plumber's receipt or other proof of repair.
+Water leak adjustments must be requested by contacting the Utility Billing Division and be accompanied by a plumber's receipt or other proof of repair.
 An exceptional unexplained increase in usage must be verified.
 A determination is made and a letter is sent to the mailing address on file within the billing system stating approval or disapproval of the leak and the details.

 Contact Utility Billing to determine if you qualify for a leak adjustment.